The best flexible pricing strategies for SaaS businesses

 Client management software HoneyBook and data connection SaaS Precog also use variants of the flat-rate model.

-Also known as pay-as-you-go or consumption-based pricing, the usage-based pricing model charges customers per how much of a service they use.
+Also known as pay-as-you-go or consumption-based pricing, the usage-based pricing model charges customers based on the amount of service they use.

-Although infrastructure-related SaaS businesses primarily use this model, others have begun to find it useful because of its straightforward sliding rule.
-That is, if customers use more, they pay more — if they use less, they pay less.
+Although infrastructure-related SaaS businesses primarily use this model, others have begun to find it helpful due to its straightforward sliding scale.
+That is, if customers use more, they pay more – if they use less, they pay less.

-In terms of pros, this model just makes sense.
-It’s fair to charge per use, and customers generally see the logic in that.
-Therefore, the usage-based pricing model is broad in its appeal.
+In terms of pros, this model makes sense.
+It’s fair to charge per use, and customers generally understand the logic behind it.
+Therefore, the usage-based pricing model is widely appealing.

-Usage-based pricing works well for startup, SMB and enterprise SaaS pricing.
+Usage-based pricing works well for startups, SMB, and enterprise SaaS pricing.
 It’s a particularly sound B2B SaaS pricing model.
-Startups and SMBs definitely benefit — they have no massive SaaS fees to pay before they start using your product.
+Startups and SMBs benefit – they have no massive SaaS fees to pay before they start using your product.

 In terms of cons, it’s difficult to determine your regular revenue.
-Usage inevitably varies from customer to customer and from month to month, so scaling your business may be challenging with this model.
+Usage inevitably varies from customer to customer and from month to month, making scaling your business challenging with this model.

-Customers also may be shocked when they get a hefty charge after a month of heavy usage.
-They may not realize they used as much of your service as they did — and then they may turn to another business that follows a more predictable, set pricing model.
+Customers may also be shocked when they receive a hefty charge after a month of heavy usage.
+They may not realize they used as much of your service as they did – and then they may turn to another business that follows a more predictable, set pricing model.

 Usage-based SaaS pricing examples